Strasbourg 3-0 Lille

 Goal!

 Goal!
 Strasbourg 1, Lille 0.
-Jonas Martin (Strasbourg) right footed shot from the centre of the box to the bottom right corner.
-Assisted by Dmitri Lienard with a cross following a corner.
+Jonas Martin (Strasbourg) right footed shot from the left side of the six yard box to the bottom right corner.
+Assisted by Dimitri Lienard with a cross following a corner.

 Corner, Strasbourg.
 Conceded by Edgar Ié.